LEGO Based Therapy

 5. Fine Motor Skills Improvement: Handling and connecting LEGO pieces can help improve fine motor skills, which are important for writing, buttoning clothing, and other tasks requiring finger dexterity.

 6. Confidence and Self-Esteem: Successfully building a LEGO model can provide a sense of accomplishment, boosting the child's confidence and self-esteem.
-Over time, these positive experiences can help children to become more confident in other social settings as well.

 7. Flexibility: The therapy can be adapted for different ages, abilities, and interest levels.
-The versatility of LEGO means that children can engage in simple or complex projects depending on their developmental level and capabilities.

 Progression in LEGO Based Therapy